Español

 How to Correct a Payroll Tax Deposit (DE 88)

-Type of Adjustment How to Make Adjustment
+Type of Adjustment How to Correct

-Allocated the wrong amounts to specific funds on a DE 88 prior to filing the DE 9 for the quarter.
+If you reported the wrong amounts to specific funds (UI, ETT, SDI, or PIT) on a DE 88 before filing your DE 9.
 Do not adjust.
-The EDD will make the necessary adjustments at the end of the quarter when you file your DE 9.
+The DE 88 payments will reconcile at the end of the quarter when you file your DE 9.

-Underpaid UI, ETT, SDI, or PIT and your DE 9 for the quarter was previously filed with correct information.
+Underpaid UI, ETT, SDI, or PIT and your DE 9 for the quarter was previously filed with the correct information.

 Contact the Taxpayer Assistance Center at 1-888-745-3886 for additional assistance.